monicahq/monica/README.md

 ### Requirements

-If you want to host it yourself, you need
+If you want to host Monica yourself, you will need a server with:

-- PHP 7.4+ or newer
+- PHP 7.4 or newer
 - HTTP server with PHP support (eg: Apache, Nginx, Caddy)
 - Composer
 - MySQL

+Monica has been successfully self-hosted on a VPS with a single CPU core and 256&thinsp;MB of RAM.
+Monica was fully functional on this server, although suffered occasional slowdowns due to constrained resources.
+A machine with more RAM and CPU cores will give faster performance.

 ### Update your instance